 \subsection{Comparing FSS and Hamming Distance}

-In FedTracker, we propose to use Fingerprint Similarity Score (FSS) to measure the similarity between different fingerprints.
-However, existing watermarking scheme uses Hamming distance (HD) as metric.
-In this section, we present the detailed comparison of FSS and HD.
+In FedTracker, we propose to use the Fingerprint Similarity Score (FSS) to measure the similarity between different fingerprints.
+However, the existing watermarking scheme uses Hamming distance (HD) as a metric.
+In this section, we present a detailed comparison of FSS and HD.

 When verifying the ownership of the deep learning model which is trained by only one party, the model owner only needs to compare the watermark extracted from the suspicious model with one single watermark.
 In that case, HD is enough to measure the similarity.
-However, in FedTracker, we need to compare the local fingerprint with each client's fingerprint.
-HD rounds the value to a integer and thus loses some information.
+However, in FedTracker, we need to compare the local fingerprint with each Client's fingerprint.
+HD rounds the value to an integer and thus loses some information.
 For example, the distance $0.7$ and the distance $1.3$ are both rounded to $1$, making the two fingerprints indistinguishable.

-The experimental results of using FSS and HD as metric are shown in Table \ref{table:hd}.
+The experimental results of using FSS and HD as the metric are shown in Table \ref{table:hd}.
 From Table \ref{table:hd}, we can find that in most cases, HD works as well as FSS.
-But in the cases that the VGG-16 trained with 20 Clients and ResNet-18 trained with 30 Clients, using HD fail to disclose the identity of the model leaker, while using FSS is always effective.
+But in the cases that the VGG-16 trained with 20 Clients and ResNet-18 trained with 30 Clients, using HD fails to disclose the identity of the model leaker while using FSS is always effective.
 The results demonstrate that utilizing FSS can better discriminate different fingerprints.